tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Grafana LXC </h1>

+[Grafana](https://grafana.com/) is a multi-platform open source analytics and interactive visualization web application.

 To create a new Proxmox Grafana LXC, run the following in the Proxmox Shell.

 ```yaml